upbound/docs/content/core-concepts/kcl/resource-schemas.md

 weight: 30
 ---

-Some packages, such as Upbound Official Providers, define KCL-compatible resource schemas.
-These schemas provide a rich code editing experience, such as in-line definitions, linting, autocomplete, and more.
+Upbound Official Providers and some other packages define KCL-compatible resource schemas.
+Make sure you have the KCL Language Server and KCL VSCode extension on your machine for richer code editing.
+These schemas and the KCL VSCode extension provide in-line definitions, linting, autocomplete, and more.

-When you add a dependency to your project using [up dep add](), if the dependency contains resource schemas, they'll be unpacked in the `.up/kcl` folder at root directory of your project.
+The `up dep add` command unpacks dependencies that contain resource schemas in the `.up/kcl` folder at your project root directory.

-To take full advantage of this, make sure you have the [necessary tools]({{<ref "overview#prerequisites">}}) fully installed on your machine.
+Make sure you have the [necessary tools]({{<ref "overview#prerequisites">}}) fully installed on your machine.

 ## Import a resource schema to a function

-When you generate a function for a composition in your project using [up function generate](), all unpacked schemas provided by your dependencies are automatically imported in the scaffolded KCL function, like below:
+When you generate a function for your project with `up function generate` from a composition, the command automatically imports the schemas into your KCL function file:

 ```yaml
 import models.v1beta1 as v1beta1